Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/tmp%203.svg)

 #### FP8 Training
-Quantization aware training results in train time slowdown and approximate graidents with fake quantization layers.
+Quantization-aware training results in train time slowdown and approximate graidents with fake quantization layers.
 FP8 tensor cores combined with libraries like [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) pave the way for accurate and performant 8-bit training, and the prospect of less intrusive calibration by matching train/test time precisions.

 #### cuBLASLt API
 Although FP8 tensor cores have the same theoretical throughput as INT8, changes to the `cublasLtMatmul` API for FP8 means we can avoid a lot of the pain associated with achieving peak 8-bit performance.
 Specifically we can now consider the matmuls in isolation without having to apply fusions with adjacents operations due to: